 Participation in the Voluntary Disclosure Program (VDP) may provide the following benefits:

-- Effective October 4, 2011 through October 3, 2012, the ord_181859.pdf limits the look-back period for which the Office of Finance can make an assessment for prior Business Taxes to three years for qualified businesses.
+- Effective October 4, 2011 through October 3, 2012, the ordinance 181859 limits the look-back period for which the Office of Finance can make an assessment for prior Business Taxes to three years for qualified businesses.
 Beginning October 4, 2012, the look-back period for qualified businesses participating in the VDP will be limited to five years.
 Without this benefit, the maximum period for assessment would be eight years pursuant to Sec.
 21.19 of the Los Angeles Municipal Code.

 - Allows the Office of Finance to waive delinquency penalties.